justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 - **Ortholinear**: Uniform grid, no stagger.
 Visually pleasing, but less common in ergonomic splits.

 ![Comparison of keyboard layouts.](layout-comparison.png) For people interested in ergonomics, most transition from row staggered to column staggered.
 Ortholinear was popular for a time and still has a cult following (e.g. with the Planck), but is not as popular for ergonomic keyboards.
-Majority of the split keyboards shown in this post will be column staggered.
+Majority of the split keyboards shown in this post will be **column staggered**.

+A common question is whether learning to type on a non-row staggered keyboard will impact your ability to type on a traditional keyboard.
+If you switch between the two somewhat regularly, the answer is no - the brain appears to be great at compartmentalizing muscle memory for different devices!
+In my first month or so of learning to type on a column stagger keyboard, it took me a few minutes to get used to a regular keyboard again in that session.
+But now, I can use either a traditional or split without issue or “ramp up” time.
 ## The Big Question: How Much Time Do You Have?
 Despite the promised land of ergonomic benefits being a mere credit card purchase away, it is not without its dark side.
 There is unfortunately an **inevitable learning curve,** and it can be a steep one.